This article is about

 The interplay between minerals and other nutrients is critical for optimal health.
 Thus, dietary strategies are recommended to mitigate the effects of anti-nutrients.

 It is advisable to consume a balanced diet that incorporates a variety of foods throughout the day rather than large quantities of any single food item in one meal.
+For example, consuming calcium-rich foods alongside oxalate-rich foods can help reduce oxalate absorption and its potential to contribute to kidney stones.

 Eating calcium rich foods and legumes cause kidney stones.